What is IR35?

 It is standard HMRC policy to carry out enquiries and no one can guarantee they will not be investigated.

 IR35 enquiries tend to stem from standard PAYE or VAT enquiries.
-To keep your profile with HMRC low, you should therefore keep your accounting records in order and your taxes paid and up to date.
+To keep your profile with HMRC low, you should keep your accounting records in order and your taxes paid and up to date.

 How do umbrella companies help with IR35?

 When you use an umbrella like My Max, you become an employee of the umbrella company.
-Legitimate umbrella companies will deduct employed levels of PAYE and NICs from your gross salary and pay them to HMRC on your behalf, just like any other company that directly employs you.
+Compliant umbrella companies will deduct employed levels of PAYE and NICs from your gross salary and pay them to HMRC on your behalf, just like any other company that directly employs you.
 That means you don’t have to worry about IR35.

 What does an umbrella company do?